Handbook on Unemployment Benefits

 Unemployment Insurance (UI) is a state-operated program that provides temporary financial assistance to qualified workers who are unemployed through no fault of their own and meet the legal requirements of the law.
 Benefits are based on your past employment and attachment to the labor market rather than on your financial situation.
 Employers pay all costs of unemployment insurance through a tax on their payrolls or on a reimbursable basis.
 As a worker, you do not pay any part of your wages to finance unemployment benefits or the unemployment insurance program.

 The UI program is administered by the Unemployment Insurance Division of the State Department of Labor and Industrial Relations.

 Filing a Claim for Unemployment Insurance

-If you are applying for unemployment insurance benefits to file a new claim, or need to reactivate your claim after you stopped filing, you can file online, use our phone service or report in-person to a local claims office.
+If you are applying for unemployment insurance benefits to file a new claim, or need to reactivate your claim after you stopped filing, you can file online or report in-person to a local claims office.

 To apply online, go to uiclaims.hawaii.gov.
 You must file between the hours of 6:30 am to 11:00 pm, Monday to Friday or between 9:00 am to 11:00 pm on weekends and holidays (Hawaii Standard Time).
 When filing online, you must print your confirmation page at the end and follow all instructions provided to you on the website after your application has been completed.
 You must also download and submit applicable forms as required, and read the information in the handbook.